aaronp/riff/src/main/paradox/blog/01_raftSimulatorForTheWin.md

 Put another way, the responsibility of what we're require from the integration/system tests is significantly reduced.

-Also, if/when our full integration tests __do__ find errors, we should be able to write a test for it using our single-threaded, RaftSimulator approach, unless the bug truely is related specifically to threading, queues, sockets, etc.
+Also, if/when our full integration tests __do__ find errors, we should be able to write a test for it using our single-threaded, RaftSimulator approach, unless the bug truly is related specifically to threading, queues, sockets, etc.

 And it's worth noting that the code we're testing is, by design, not thread-safe anyway.
 It's intended to be put being something which can guarantee thread safety (e.g. lifted into a reactive stream, actor, into a service, etc).